-If the resident care per diem for either reimbursement class from Step 4 is less than the respective resident care per diem from Step 6 then establish the new resident care base per diem as the per diem from Step 4 plus an incentive calculated as 50 percent of the difference between the Step 4 per diem and the Step 6 per diem, not to exceed 3 percent of the Step 4 per diem.
-The resident care incentive shall be prorated for the percentage of days that the provider is out of compliance with any Condition of Participation during the rate semester in effect one year prior to the rate semester being set.
+If the operating per diem for either reimbursement class from step four is less than the respective operating per diem from step six, then establish the new operating base per diem as the per diem from step four plus an incentive of onehalf of the difference between the two per diems, not to exceed 10 percent of the step four per diem.
+The operating incentive shall be prorated for the percentage of days that the provider is out of compliance with any Condition of Participation during the rate period in effect one year prior to the rate period being set.
 For example, a provider not out of compliance with a Condition of Participation shall receive 100% of the incentive amount.
-A provider that is out of compliance for 30 days of a 183-day rate semester shall receive 83.61% of the incentive amount based on 153 days divided by 183 days.
-If the resident care per diem from Step 4 is greater than the Step 6 per diem, then establish the new resident care base per diem as b.
+A provider that is out of compliance for 60 days of a 365-day rate period shall receive 83.61% of the incentive amount based on 305 days divided by 365 days.
+If the operating per diem from step four is greater than the step six per diem, then establish the new operating base per diem as the step four per diem, not to exceed the base cost per diem from step six inflated by the target rate factor.